egeozgul/Smart-Motor-Driver/README.md

 # DC Motor Driver with Built-in Feedback Controller

 This is the repository of the Smart Encoder Motor Driver.
 This driver is built to drive DC motors with magnetic or optical encoders using a builtin feedback controller and an hbridge.
+This device receives digital comamnds from an additional master device and powers the motors accordingly.

 Powered by the robust STM32C0 microcontroller and equipped with a precision PID feedback control system, this driver is engineered to deliver optimized performance and reliability.